Under 2 hours

 - Remove the new faucet from the packaging.

-- Place the rubber or plastic gasket (or gaskets, as provided) so it will fit between the faucet and the top of the sink holes.
+- Place the rubber or plastic gasket or gaskets.
+It should fit between the faucet and the top of the sink holes.

 - Put the new faucet in position, placing the appropriate valves into their matching holes.